 8. Prioritise Productivity Over Attendance

 Lastly, and perhaps most importantly, be sure to prioritise productivity over attendance.
-Don't ask your employees to come into the office at the expense of productivity unless you have other forms of productivity in mind.
-This is why it's important to schedule collaboration activities, live training, and other tasks where in-person attendance provides tangible value to the company and team.
+Coffee badging refers to the practice of briefly showing up at the office to meet attendance requirements before working remotely, highlighting the need to focus on productivity.
+Don’t ask your employees to come into the office at the expense of productivity unless you have other forms of productivity in mind.
+This is why it’s important to schedule collaboration activities, live training, and other tasks where in-person attendance provides tangible value to the company and team.

 This will show your team that in-office days are important, and they will stay through in order to gain the benefits of your live and collaborative itineraries.